Skip to main content

 Whether the data your process is critical to national security may also affect your certification level or assessment requirements.

-As mentioned above, if you process CUI, then you’re likely a Level 2 or 3.
-The exact level and/or assessment requirement varies depending on the sensitivity of that data.
 For example, if your organization manages CUI that is critical to national security, then you are Level 2 and must pass a higher-level third-party assessment (C3PAOs) every three years.
-If your organization manages CUI that is not critical to national security, you are also Level 2 but may conduct an annual self-assessment instead of a third-party one.
+If your organization manages CUI that is not critical to national security, you are also Level 2 an annual self-assessment may be sufficient.

 Level 3 is reserved for the highest priority, most critical defense programs.
 If your organization plays a critical role in national security and handles highly sensitive information, you may belong to this level and must pass government-led assessments every three years.